 - St. Louis was awarded one of six teams in the 1967 expansion despite not having a potential owner in place or even having submitted a formal bid.
 The city was chosen for its location and due to the influence of the Wirtz family, owners of the Blackhawks.
 They also owned St. Louis Arena and wanted to sell it, thus convincing the league to expand to St. Louis.
 A group led by Sid Salomon Jr. and his son paid the expansion fee in addition to purchasing the arena and paying to renovate and expand it.
 They were named the Blues as a result of the W.C.
 Handy song, “St. Louis Blues.”

 - The Blues were successful from the start, reaching three consecutive Stanley Cup Finals, losing all three.
-Since those three straight Final appearances, the Blues have not won the Western Conference.
+They finally broke through and one their first Stanley Cup in 2019, defeating the Boston Bruins in seven games.

 - Began play in 1999 as the Atlanta Thrashers